Route basis

 There is no fixed upper age limit.
 Basic mobility matters more than age.
 The participant needs to stand steadily, follow simple pilot instructions, move forward for a few seconds during takeoff and step forward briefly on landing.

-For adults, the usual optimal range is about 49–99 kg.
+For adults, the usual optimal range for this Kotor Bay route is about 49–99 kg.
 Inside that band, takeoff, glide and landing on the high Lovcen route usually feel easiest.

 If you are a little above 99 kg — for example around 105 kg — mention your weight when you ask about a date.
 On a stronger thermal day, the flight may still be possible.
 Much higher weights — for example around 120 kg — can fall outside what this route can carry safely, even when the weather looks good.
-The licensed tandem pilot makes the final call on the day.
+This is a local high-route suitability frame, stricter than broad national guidance; the tandem pilot makes the final call on the day.

 Late pregnancy and limited mobility are caution or limit cases.